CeliaBenquet/public/exams/midterm/2017/Theory-Questions.md

 - [n] TDD ensures there are no bugs in the code
 - [n] TDD is synonymous with writing unit tests
 - [y] Tests are the first thing a developer writes
-- [y] The unit tests should not be changed once they have been written
+- [y] The unit tests should not be changed once they have been written => no they can be changed

 ### Question 2 [3 points]